This post contains affiliate links.

 The storytelling is the “why” on mentalism.
 It is impressive to read someone’s mind or know what they wrote on a piece of paper, but the story creates emotional investment from the participant.
 Humans are emotional storytellers at our core.
 Creating a sense of meaning heightens a mentalism act leagues above just a simple bar trick.

 Even simple tricks can really become incredible effects if you include a compelling story.
-A narrative is something a person can relate.
+A narrative is something a person can relate to.
 Magical acts on their own are impressive, but if you’ve ever seen someone moved to tears by the effect, it is likely because they were so emotionally invested in the story the mentalist created.

 Where Can You Learn Mentalism Techniques?